 poor.
 Lamb is also widely consumed during Ramadan (month of fasting) and Eid al-Fitr (the Festival of fast breaking).
 It is also common for Muslims to sacrifice lambs to celebrate

 the birth of a child (two lambs for a boy child; one for a girl).

 The sacrifice is part of the traditional "aqiqah" ceremony.

 The world per capita consumption of lamb is approximately 4.17 lbs.
 (2007, AGMRC).
 The per capita consumption in Australia and New Zealand is 26 and 25 lbs., respectively.
 In Africa, it is about 5.5 lbs.
 In recent years, the per capita consumption of sheep meat has increased in Asia and Mexico, due to increasing personal incomes and urbanization.
 Lamb and mutton are the primary source of animal protein in regions in North Africa, the Middle East, India, and parts of Europe.

 In the U.S., the per capita consumption of lamb (and mutton) is

 very low, less than one pound per person (0.7-0.8).
 However, many of today's immigrants to the U.S.

 originate from regions of the world where lamb (and goat) are

 commonly consumed.
 Thus, the U.S. continues to import lamb to

 meet consumer demand.
+In fact, lamb imports acccount for about one-third of U.S. lamb consumption.
 There is a growing demand for lamb in the

 <== SHEEP PRODUCTS